 Once a student is enrolled at WITS, all courses must be taken at WITS unless written permission is obtained in advance.
-Any student who wishes to take a course at an institution other than WITS (including any partnering institution) must fill out the Request to Take Outside Courses Form.
+Any student who wishes to take a course at an institution other than WITS (including any partnering institution) must fill out the Authorization to Take Courses at Other Undergraduate Institutions Form.
 The form must be completed online and approved by the Academic Dean.
 The request is not confirmed until the student receives notice of approval via email.
-The Request to Take Outside Courses Form must be submitted before the start of the semester in which the course will be taken.
+The Authorization to Take Courses at Other Undergraduate Institutions Form must be submitted before the start of the semester in which the course will be taken.
 The form is available on the institutional website.